adjust/cordova_purchase_sdk/README.md

 #### Basic setup

-In your `index.js` file after you have received `deviceready` event, add the following code to initialize the adjust purchase SDK:
+Add the following code to initialize the adjust Purchase SDK in your `index.js` file, after you have received `deviceready` event:

 ```javascript
 var adjustPurchaseConfig = new ADJPConfig("{YourAppToken}", ADJPConfig.EnvironmentSandbox);